 Intriguing from the start.
 Can’t put it down! – Kevin A. Scott

-I'm the girl with the Typewriter Tattoo who lives in the Midwest with my husband, our Akita named Jag, and an obese sixteen-year old adopted cat named Chicago.
+I'm the girl with the Typewriter-Story Tattoo who lives in the Midwest with my husband, our Akita named Jag, and an obese sixteen-year old adopted cat named Chicago.

 I've been published in numerous periodicals, newspapers, national and international magazines, been quoted in BusinessWeek, Crain's Chicago Business, Successful Meetings, PBH, HRO Today, Chemical Processing and ESM, and interviewed on both ABC and Fox News.